Although Hot and Sour Soup is not an Italian recipe — it’s a great soup to make during this cold weather.

 - 2 Tablespoons cornstarch

-- Tofu - extra firm 14 ounces cubed
+- 8 oz.
+Tofu cubed extra firm

 Instructions

 - Cook the 2 chicken breasts in 2 cups of chicken broth letting the breasts gently simmer for 15 to 20 minutes until cooked through.
 Let cool then shred with fork.
 Save the chicken broth to add to the soup.
+If you use rotisserie chicken breasts, shred them and add the 2 cups of broth to the overall liquid.

 - Mix cornstarch with 2 tablespoons of soy sauce, set aside.